sinan-ozel/tes-reader/README.md

 Clone from github using `git clone git@github.com:sinan-ozel/tes-reader.git`

 To run the tests, you will need computer with Skyrim installed.
 Go into the `tests` folder.
 Set the configuration in the `test.ini` file to point to the Skyrim's executable folder (not the data folder).
-Finally, run the command `pytest -v`.
+Finally, run the command `pytest -v`, while inside the `tests` folder.